kaifishr/Snake/README.md

 # Snake

 A minimal environment equipped with reinforcement learning algorithms to train an agent to play [Snake](https://en.wikipedia.org/wiki/Snake_(video_game_genre)).
-Due to its simplicity, this repository is potentially useful for educational purposes and can serve as a starting point to solve more complex scenarios and to test reinforcement learning algorithms.
+Both the learning algorithms as well as the game engine are implemented from scratch with a focus on simplicity, making it potentially useful for educational purposes and serving as a starting point to solve more complex scenarios, test reinforcement learning algorithms, and other extensions.

 ## Installation